 In R, the variables in a function are local to the function.
 The environment calling the function (for example, the R-console workspace, or another function) cant see the variables inside the function (only the return values).
 On the other hand the called function can see the variables in the environment that called it (the parent environment).

-For example, if we define a function f() in the R-console
+For example, if we define a function f() in the R-console set a=2, b=1 and call f(5) the function returns 25.

 '''

 f<-function(x) {

-a=bx^2
+a=bx

 return(a)

 }

 '''